Veterinary pharmacovigilance inspections: Q&As

 These Q&As are based on the Pharmacovigilance Inspectors Working Group’s interpretation of Veterinary Medicinal Products Regulation (Regulation (EU) 2019/6) and Commission Implementing Regulation (EU) 2021/1281.
 Q&As may refer to previous pieces of legislation and guidance but they are valid (unless they are marked as obsolete) by analogy.

-Minimum expectations for marketing authorisation holders (MAHs) in implementing pharmacovigilance agreements with other parties involved in fulfilling veterinary pharmacovigilance obligations
+Minimum expectations for the implementation by marketing authorization holders (MAHs) of pharmacovigilance agreements with other persons or organisations involved in the fulfilment of pharmacovigilance obligations in the veterinary sector

-In Volume 9B, Part I, Section 1.3 it is clearly stated that a MAH may transfer any or all of the pharmacovigilance tasks and functions, including the role of the qualified person for pharmacovigilance (QPPV), to (an)other person(s) or organisation(s), but the ultimate responsibility for the fulfilment of all pharmacovigilance obligations and the quality and integrity of this always reside with the MAH.
-In such cases, it is the responsibility of the MAH to ensure that detailed and clear documented contractual arrangements are in place between MAHs and persons or organisations involved in the fulfilment of pharmacovigilance obligations and to provide the national competent authorities and, if applicable, the Agency, with information on such arrangements in line with the requirements set out in Volume 9B, Part I, Chapter 2: “Requirements for pharmacovigilance systems, monitoring of compliance and pharmacovigilance inspections”.
+It is clearly stated in the legislation that a MAH may transfer any or all of the pharmacovigilance tasks and functions, including the role of the QPPV, to (an)other person(s) or organisation(s), but the ultimate responsibility for the fulfilment of all pharmacovigilance obligations and the quality and integrity of this always reside with the MAH [Commission Implementing Regulation (EU) 2021/1281, Article 2(7)].
+In such cases, it is the responsibility of the MAH to ensure that detailed and clear documented contractual arrangements are in place between MAHs and persons or organisations involved in the fulfilment of pharmacovigilance obligations.

-The MAH should identify the major subcontracting arrangements it has for the conduct of its pharmacovigilance activities and the main organisations to which it has subcontracted these (in particular where the subcontracted activities relate to the role of the QPPV, the electronic reporting of adverse events, the main databases, signal detection, the compilation of periodic safety update reports, literature search, etc.).
+The MAH should identify the major subcontracting arrangements it has for the conduct of its pharmacovigilance activities and the main organisations to which it has subcontracted these (in particular where the subcontracted activities relate to the role of the QPPV, the electronic reporting of adverse events, the main databases, signal detection, literature search, etc.) and ensure those are clearly documented, detailed and up-to-date in the pharmacovigilance system master file [Regulation 2019/6, Article 77 (8) and (9)].

-In order to ensure that pharmacovigilance activities managed by a MAH in collaboration with another party are carried out in compliance with existing legislation/guidelines, the agreement between the two parties should be formalised in a written contract.
+In order to ensure that pharmacovigilance activities managed by a MAH in collaboration with another party are carried out in compliance with existing legislation/guidelines, the agreement between the two parties should be formalized by means of a written contract.

-A pharmacovigilance agreement is expected to be drawn up in the form of a contract, in accordance with the recommendations detailed below.
+A pharmacovigilance agreement is expected to be drawn up in the form of a contract, in accordance with the following recommendations:

-• always be edited/signed by the responsible people from both parties, dated and reviewed in time in order to keep them up-to-date.
-The QPPV should have oversight of all contractual arrangements regarding the pharmacovigilance system (Volume 9B, Part 1 Section 1.2.1).
+• Contracts should always be edited/signed by the responsible people from both parties, dated and reviewed in time in order to keep them up-to-date.
+The QPPV should have oversight of all contractual arrangements regarding the pharmacovigilance system [Regulation 2019/6, Articles 77(8) and 78].

-• clearly make reference to the legal framework of veterinary medicinal products.
+• Contracts related to veterinary pharmacovigilance activities should clearly make reference to the legal framework of veterinary medicinal products.

 Contracts are expected to contain at least the following information:

-• clear description of all contracted-out activities (e.g. the role of the qualified person for pharmacovigilance (QPPV), communication of adverse events, managing of databases, archiving of information, signal detection, PSUR compilation, literature search, etc.), and, for each of them, of the relevant responsibilities (usually summarized in tabular form);
+• clear description of all contracted-out activities (e.g. the role of the QPPV, communication of adverse events, managing of databases, archiving of information, signal detection, literature search, etc.), and, for each of them, of the relevant responsibilities (usually summarised in tabular form);

-• timelines for conducting each of the subcontracted activities (where applicable), including timelines for data transfer (the clock for expedited reporting starts - day 0 - as soon as the minimum information, has been brought to the attention of any personnel of the MAH or an organisation having a contractual arrangement with the MAH concerning the conduct of pharmacovigilance - see Volume 9B, Part I, Section 4.5 “Required information for adverse event reports”);
+• timelines for conducting each of the subcontracted activities (where applicable), including timelines for data transfer (the clock for suspected adverse event reporting starts - day zero - as soon as the minimum information, has been brought to the attention of any personnel of the MAH or an organisation having a contractual arrangement with the MAH concerning the conduct of pharmacovigilance - see VGVP Module: Collection and recording of suspected adverse events for veterinary medicinal products, Section 2.2.
+Validation of suspected adverse event reports);

 • list of veterinary medicinal products covered by the contract (usually included as an appendix);